avexcz/python-calculator/README.md

 This repository demonstrates how to build calculators using Python across different levels:

-Beginner → Command-line calculator
+Beginner → Command-line calculator <br>
-Intermediate → GUI-based calculator
+Intermediate → GUI-based calculator <br>
 Advanced → Scientific and web-based calculator

 The goal is to strengthen core programming concepts, problem-solving, and application development skills.